 I feel as if I did not live at all.

-Even when I’ve tried to avoid it or ignore it or tell myself that it wasn’t important, there is always this nagging feeling inside of me, tugging at me, pushing me in a direction.
+Even when I’ve tried to avoid it, when I’ve tried to ignore it.
+When I told myself it wasn’t important, there was always this nagging feeling inside me, tugging at me, pushing me in a certain direction.

-It is a futile feat trying to turn my back on it; I am an artist.
-I am creative.
+And I knew, it was futile trying to turn my back on it; I am an artist.
+I am a creative.

-You may not always understand what I create, you may not always enjoy what I share and you may even mock me and laugh at me, but that will only encourage me more.
+You may not always understand what I create, you may not always enjoy what I share and you may even mock and laugh at me but that will only encourage me more.

 Writing is an art; the blank page is my canvas, words are my paint and the world and this life is my muse.